-• As of September 30, 2022, our indebtedness payable at maturity totals \$740.7 million (excluding unamortized related-party notes discounts), held by entities affiliated with Dr. Soon-Shiong.
+• As of March 31, 2023, our indebtedness payable at maturity totals \$769.9 million (excluding unamortized related-party notes discounts and fair value adjustments), held by entities affiliated with Dr. Soon-Shiong.

-Of this amount, \$425.0 million is due and payable on December 31, 2023.
+Of this amount, \$505.0 million is due and payable on December 31, 2023.
 In the event of a default on the \$300.0 million loan (as defined in the promissory note), including if we do not repay the loan at maturity, the company has the right, at its sole option, to convert the outstanding principal amount and accrued and unpaid interest due under this note into shares of the company's common stock at price of \$5.67 per share.
-There can be no assurance that the company can refinance these promissory notes or what terms will be available in the market at the time of refinancing.
-Furthermore, if prevailing interest rates or other factors at the time of refinancing result in higher interest rates upon refinancing, then the interest expense relating to the refinanced indebtedness would increase.
-These risks could materially adversely affect the company's financial condition, cash flows and results of operations.